 Like the previous point, the existing customer is a profit generator.
 Therefore, the company must keep those customers to use their product.

 The effective way is by creating a good marketing content strategy.
-Nurturing them can be done by giving education content such as blog posts or any tutorial content that are related to the products you sell.
+Nurturing them can be done by giving education content such as blog posts or any tutorial content that is related to the products you sell.

 With an automated marketing system, you don’t have to send it manually to all of your existing customers.
 Their data have been saved in the system so that all you have to do is creating the content and send it to the system.